Here you will find information to help you choose your bath, some of the broad styles of freestanding baths and where to find them on this site

 Freestanding/Tile In and Shower Baths

-Traditional Styles - Boat Baths and Slipper Baths
+Traditional Styles - Boat Baths, Bateau Baths and Slipper Baths

 There are a small number of traditional styles that have becomes so well known that they have names that describe the style of bath.

-Chief amongst these are the Slipper Baths and Boat Baths.
+Chief amongst these are the Boat Baths, Bateau Baths and Slipper Baths.

 A slipper bath, sometimes called a french slipper bath, is a single ended roll top bath on feet where the head of the bath is hihger than the